-

 Approximately 70% of Americans age 65 and older will require long-term care at some point in their lives, according to the U.S. Department of Health and Human Services.
 Long-term care insurance helps to pay for services that aren’t covered by Medicare or traditional health insurance but are important when you can’t fully take care of yourself.

 This type of insurance can assist with the high cost of custodial care and other long-term care expenses that a long-term illness or injury can bring.
-Before making any decisions about long-term care insurance, ask
+Before making any decisions about long-term care insurance, ask yourself the following questions:

 1. Do you lead a healthy lifestyle?